Can nonlinear parametric oscillators solve random Ising models?

-To analyze the system above threshold, we simulate the dynamics of the POs network by means of the low-level numerical simulation described in~\cite{Calvanese_Strinati_2020}.
-The scheme of the simulation is shown in Fig.~\ref{fig:simulatedexperimentscheme}.
-At a given round trip $n\in\mathbb{N}$, the signal consists of a $N$-dimensional complex vector $\mathbf{A}_n$.
-At the initial round trip $n=0$, we assign random initial conditions $\mathbf{A}_0$.
-The signal is injected together with a pump field of power $h$ into a parametric amplifier (PA), which amplifies the real parts of the fields ${\rm Re}(\mathbf{A}_{n})$ and suppresses the imaginary parts ${\rm Im}(\mathbf{A}_{n})$ following the appropriate nonlinear wave equation~\cite{boyd2008nonlinear}.
+To analyze the system above threshold, we simulate the dynamics of the network by means of the low-level numerical simulation in~\cite{Calvanese_Strinati_2020} (see Fig.~\ref{fig:simulatedexperimentscheme}).
+At a given round trip $n\in~\mathbb{N}$, the signal consists of a $N$-dimensional complex vector $\mathbf{A}_n$.
+To take into account the effects of the noise, we assign initial conditions $\mathbf{A}_0$ randomly selected from a uniform distribution with positive and negative values.
+The signal is injected together with a pump field of power $h$ into a parametric amplifier (PA), which amplifies the real parts of the fields ${\rm Re}(\mathbf{A}_{n})$ and suppresses the imaginary parts ${\rm Im}(\mathbf{A}_{n})$ following the appropriate nonlinear wave equation~\cite{boyd2008nonlinear,footnotesupplementalmaterial}.

-The amplified signal is then sent into the coupling device, which is connected to the cavity by two couplers (CC1 and CC2 in Fig.~\ref{fig:simulatedexperimentscheme}) that split the input field according to the transmission and reflection coefficients $T_{c,m}$ and $R_{c,m}=\sqrt{1-T_{c,m}^2}$, with $m=1,2$ for CC1 and CC2, respectively.
+The amplified signal is sent into the coupling device, which is connected to the cavity by two couplers (CC1 and CC2 in Fig.~\ref{fig:simulatedexperimentscheme}) that split the input field according to the transmission and reflection coefficients $T_{c,m}$ and $R_{c,m}=\sqrt{1-T_{c,m}^2}$, with $m=1,2$ for CC1 and CC2, respectively.
 We take the coupling matrix as $C_{jk}=\pm\alpha$, where $\alpha>0$ is the strength of the dissipative coupling and the signs are randomly chosen with equal probability.
 While the value of $\alpha$ is irrelevant for the linear analysis, it affects the behaviour of the system in the nonlinear regime, as shown later on.
-The coupled field is then reinjected into the cavity, and eventually the signal is sent to an output coupler (OC), with transmission and reflection coefficients $T_{\rm out}$ and $R_{\rm out}$, and then measured.
-The field at the $n+1$ round trip is therefore given by
+The coupled field is reinjected into the cavity, and eventually the signal is sent to an output coupler (OC), with transmission and reflection coefficients $T_{\rm out}$ and $R_{\rm out}$, and then measured.
+The evolution of the fields inside the cavity is captured by the nonlinear map